 When it’s time to enroll in Medicare, there are many things to consider.
 Your future travel plans should be one of them.
-If you’re considering international travel during the next year, it can impact your health insurance choices and Medicare decisions.
+If you’re considering international travel during the next year, it can impact your Medicare decisions.

-Medicare is a broad term to describe healthcare coverage for Americans over the age of 65.
-The government program is broken down into four parts: A, B, C, and D.
+Medicare is healthcare coverage for Americans age 65 and older.
+The government program is broken down into four parts:

-You aren’t automatically enrolled in these programs — you must sign up during the enrollment period.
+You aren’t automatically enrolled in these programs — you must sign up during the enrollment periods.
 You can choose the best plans for your healthcare needs.

 Most Americans sign up for Medicare parts A and B. To qualify for other Medicare coverage, you must also be enrolled in parts A and B.

-Medicare Advantage plans generally limit you to the doctors and facilities within an HMO or PPO and may or may not cover out-of-network care.
+Medicare Advantage plans generally limit you to the doctors and facilities within a Health Maintenance Organization (HMO) or Preferred Provider Organization (PPO) and may or may not cover out-of-network care.

 Medicare Advantage plans may

-Medigap is the official supplemental insurance offered through the Medicare program.
+Medigap is supplemental insurance offered through the Medicare program.
 It’s different from Medicare Advantage plans in that it doesn’t cover things like long-term care, vision, dental, hearing aids, eyeglasses, or private-duty nursing.

 Medigap is another private insurance option within Medicare that’s designed to help cover costs like deductibles, copays, and other medical services not covered by other Medicare parts.